Im shocked! Shocked! that the Supreme Court sided with Big Business.

 The Supreme Court ruling is shocking, but not a surprise.
 That a government would collude with business leaders to suppress the rights of workers has been happening longer than there has been plebeians and patricians or have and have nots, or people with clubs and people without clubs.

-“To interpret the constitution” is the social contract the “people” drafted to institute “legal fairness” with the notion that the people within this society should have certain “inalienable rights”; this is the purpose of the Supreme Court is to protect these rights, PERIOD.
+‘To interpret the constitution’ is the social contract the ‘people’ drafted to institute ‘legal fairness’ with the notion that the people within this society should have certain ‘inalienable rights’; the purpose of the Supreme Court is to protect these rights, PERIOD.

-When the last protection the people have against the tyranny of the State sides with those who would subvert our rights in favor of monied interest or acts with a political agenda, we have a problem.
+When the last protection the people have against the tyranny of the State and corporations, sides with those who would subvert our rights in favor of monied interest or acts with a political agenda, we have a problem.

 I have always had some measure of faith in the Supreme Court, certainly more than the other branches of our partisan government.
 Free from the constant cycle of money and election, these ‘intellectuals’ are supposedly free to vote their conscience and be the arbiters of the Founding Fathers ideas of a great republic.
-Although appointed and voted on by these same prejudicial ‘leaders’, I always felt that loyalty to sober consideration and logic would rule their sensibilities; it is at times like these my faith wavers.
+Although appointed and voted on by these same prejudicial ‘leaders’, I always felt that loyalty to sober consideration, logic and the law would rule their sensibilities; it is at times like these that my faith wavers.

-The reason for the lifetime appointment, as I mentioned above, is that it is supposed to be an antidote from the power of a polarized political nation, the idea that the justices should be released from all the campaign peril inherent in the process; to be beholden to the law alone, and no man/woman or organization, save his/her own conscience, in interpreting the Law.
-This should be, and hopefully is, the expectation of every American; and yet more and more it seems, these Justices vote according to the whim of leadership in the moment.
+The reason for the lifetime appointment, as I mentioned above, is that it is supposed to be an antidote from the power of a polarized, political nation.
+The idea that the justices should be released from all the campaign peril inherent in the process; to be beholden to the law alone, and no man/woman or organization -save his/her own conscience- in interpreting the Law.
+This should be, and hopefully is, the expectation of every American; and yet more and more it seems, these Justices vote according to the whim of congressional and presidential partisan leadership of the moment.

-From the dismantling of campaign finance reform, to this latest ruling further weakening workers rights and frankly, free speech, these actions further illuminate the growing apathy to the plight of many Americans.
+From the dismantling of campaign finance reform, to this latest ruling further weakening workers rights and frankly, free speech, these actions further illuminate the growing apathy in goverment to the plight of many Americans.